Blitz-Cloud/bypassnro/README.md

-# Chris Titus Tech's Bypass NRO on STEROIDS!?!?!?
+# My version for the unattend file of [Chris Titus Tech's Bypass NRO on STEROIDS!?!?!](https://github.com/ChrisTitusTech/bypassnro)

+What i changed:
+1. Teams, Outlook and another 1 or 2 apps are still installed
+2. In the oobe you are prompted to create an local user account

 From the OOBE Screen press Shift + F10